SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Kenn-Chong.md

 ### Interests

-I want to push my mentee to do more than what they could ever imagined, and to support their goals.
+I love to dance alot, and I really like to improve myself every day

 ### What to Expect From Me

-Hi!
-I am normally hard at work to grind out my part time job AND my full time academic schedule
+I want to push my mentee to do more than what they could ever imagined, and to support their goals.

 ### How I Envision My Relationship With My Mentee(s)